sijucj/spry/service/controls-explorer/README.md

    - Linux (from repository root): `./sqlpage.bin`
    - macOS (Homebrew): `sqlpage`

-5. Open your browser at the configured port (default in `index.md` example: `http://localhost:9219`).
+5. Open your browser at the configured port (default in the examples: `http://localhost:9219`).

-## Example page content (from `index.md`)
+## Example page content (from `index.md` and `head.md`)

-The `index.md` file includes SQL blocks that define a page with components, text, and cards.
-Example SQL snippets shown in `index.md` produce a front page that contains:
+The `index.md` and `head.md` files include SQL blocks that define a page with components, text, and cards.
+Example SQL snippets produce a front page that contains:

 - A text component with the site intro describing the purpose of the compliance explorer.
 - A grid of cards listing frameworks: CMMC, AICPA, HiTRUST e1, ISO 27001:2022, HIPAA, Together.Health Security Assessment, with short metadata for each.

 ## Configuration

-The top of `index.md` contains a YAML front-matter example used by SQLPage:
+The top of `index.md` and `head.md` contains a YAML front-matter example used by SQLPage:

 ```yaml
 siteName: Demo